dragonflydb/documentation/docs/getting-started/kubernetes-operator.md

 pod "redis-cli" deleted
 ```

-### Scaling up/down the number of replicas
+### Change the number of replica instances

-To scale up/down the number of replicas, you can edit the `spec.replicas` field in the Dragonfly instance.
-For example, to scale up to 5 replicas, you can run
+To change the number of replica instances, edit the `spec.replicas` field in the Dragonfly instance.
+For example, to scale up to 5 replicas run:

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"replicas":5}}'
 ```

-### Passing Custom Dragonfly Arguments
+### Pass custom Dragonfly arguments

-To pass custom arguments to Dragonfly, you can edit the `spec.args` field in the Dragonfly instance.
-For example, to have
-Dragonfly require a password, you can run
+To pass custom arguments to Dragonfly, edit the `spec.args` field in the Dragonfly instance.
+For example, to configure Dragonfly to require a password run:

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"args":["--requirepass=supersecret"]}}'
 ```

-### Vertically scaling the instance
+### Vertically scale the instance

-To vertically scale the instance, you can edit the `spec.resources` field in the Dragonfly instance.
-For example, to increase the CPU limit to 2 cores, you can run
+To vertically scale the instance, edit the `spec.resources` field in the Dragonfly instance.
+For example, to increase the CPU limit to 2 cores run:

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"resources":{"requests":{"memory":"1Gi"},"limits":{"memory":"2Gi"}}}}'